 Quick Facts about EGEE 120 (GS;US or IL)

 - Instructor - Karen G. Hagemeier Jensen, Masters in Library Science from Clarion University, Bachelor of Arts in International Politics, with focus on Middle East Studies and History.
 The Pennsylvania State University.
 She has been Involved with this course since 2008.

 - Author - Yaw D. Yeboah, Professor and Head, John and Willie Leone Family Department of Energy and Mineral Engineering, College of Earth and Mineral Sciences, The Pennsylvania State University.

 - Topics of Study - The content of this course is divided into 12 modules that follow the Pulitzer Prize winning book The Prize: The Epic Quest for Oil, Money & Power by Daniel Yergin and The Quest: Energy, Security, and the Remaking of the Modern World by Daniel Yergin. (required reading for the course).
-Each lesson will be completed in approximately 1 week (A few lessons may take about two weeks).
+Each lesson will be completed in approximately 1 week (A few lessons may take longer).

 - The Rise of American Oil and the Competitive International Oil Industry